Villa Savoye by Le Corbusier

 via Flickr CC @End User

-Another concept applied by Le Corbusier to this house was the “architectural walk” (the use of a wide ramp linking the different floors instead of a narrow and vertical staircase) proposing the passageway from floor to floor as THE architectonic space for the XXth century and making intangible the boundary between indoors and outdoors.
+Another concept applied by Le Corbusier to this house was the “architectural walk” (the use of a wide ramp connecting the different floors instead of a narrow and vertical staircase) proposing the passageway from floor to floor as THE architectonic space for the 20th century and making intangible the boundary between indoors and outdoors.

-Le Corbusier is also known for its furniture design.
-In Villa Savoye you can also find the iconic MLF Sofa and the chaise longue, one of Le Corbusier’s most famous designs.
-It is a beautiful design but not very comfortable!
-The chaise longue also appears at the edge of the bath in the parents’ bathroom.
+Le Corbusier is also known as a furniture designer.
+In Villa Savoye’s living room visitors can see the iconic MLF armchair and the chaise longue, two of Le Corbusier’s most famous designs.
+The idea of “chaise longue” also appears at the edge of the bath in the parents’ bathroom.

 Villa Savoye, Le Corbusier, is located in the town of Poissy in Yvelines department.
 To go to Villa Savoye from Paris, take RER A at Charles de Gaulle-Etoile or Châtelet to Poissy Station.
 Out of the station, on the right, take bus #50 direction La Coudraie.
 The bus stop is called Villa Savoye (or just ask the driver to tell you when to stop).
 The exact address is Villa Savoye 82 rue de Villiers, 78300 Poissy.

 Villa Savoye is open every day except on Monday, from 10 am to 5 pm.
-Entrance ticket is 8€.
-The entrance is free if you are an 18-25 citizen of the EU or during special occasions, like Les Journées du Patrimoine (next on 16-17 September 2017).
+The entrance ticket is 8€.
+The entrance is free for UE citizens between 18-25 years.
+Also, it is possible to visit Villa Savoye for free during special occasions, like Les Journées du Patrimoine (usually on the second or third weekend of September).

 Pin it now & read it later